gLnFBYhes8W8/chukasa/README.md

 - video file on demand
 - live stream of webcam
 - live stream of capture device (with [hyaruka](https://github.com/hirooka/hyaruka))
-- captured video file by okkake
+- captured video file (okkake playback)

-to cross-platform.
+using hardware acceleration to cross-platform.

 And it records stream of capture device by scheduler.
 (EXPERIMENTAL)